kgakatsikeamogetswe/Big_O_Notation/README.md

 If someone understands Big O notation, they'll have a great toolkit for tackling algorithmic problems! 💡

 Honestly, I'd rather give my client a fast program than worry too much about clean code. 🏃‍♂️ Another reason why many developers struggle in interviews is because they don't know how to approach solving the problem! 🤔 Like, how are you going to figure out the solution if all you've been taught is how to write clean code? 📝

+So is Big O Notation important in our lives?Yes, Big O notation is important in our lives! 🌟 It helps us understand how fast our programs run and how much space they need. 💻 This is really helpful when we're working with a lot of data or trying to make our programs more efficient. 🚀 So yeah, it's pretty useful!